bluejekyll/blog/_posts/2016-12-03-trust-dns-into-future.md

  actually pays me for any of this work, I get to choose what to work on when, and what I think is the most important thing to deliver.
 This is such a huge leap for Rust that it was completely worth adding a couple of months to the delivery of new features.

-This is the story of the journey into the future; including the pain, the joy and some thoughts on the future.
+This[[1]](?#1) is the story of the journey into the future; including the pain, the joy and some thoughts on the future.
 I will forewarn you that should you attempt to follow this path, things will probably have changed quite a bit during the time that this was written and when you attempt the journey.
 I should also mention, that I built most of this somewhat isolated from the on-going development around tokio-rs, so it's completely likely that I have made decisions that are not idiomatic according to people more deeply involved in that effort.

 # What is Async I/O? (briefly)